 Building understanding between Britain and China

-I was thrilled to work with Manchester Museum in the autumn to review and develop interpretation plans for their new Lee Kai Hung Chinese Culture Gallery.
-It is part of hello future, a new project which will see a new two-storey extension with galleries, an exhibition hall and a new welcome space.
+I was thrilled to work with Manchester Museum in autumn 2020 to review and develop interpretation plans for their new Lee Kai Hung Chinese Culture Gallery.
+It is part of hello future, a £15 million project involving a two-storey extension with great new galleries, an exhibition hall and a new welcome space.
 The aim of the new Chinese Culture Gallery is to build understanding between Britain and China – and Manchester is the perfect place to do this, as the local authority with the largest Chinese diaspora community in England, and more Chinese students than any university in Europe.

 Stories of struggle and hope are universal, but they play out differently in each individual place.
 The history of Chinese people in Manchester is rich and varied, and there are thriving Chinese community organisations.
 Several of these have collected records, oral history and photographs of people and places.
 From the individuals and families who arrived in the early 20th century and set up businesses, to today’s diverse landscape of Chinese academics, students, settled families and international visitors, there is a wealth to draw upon.